CSCfi/csc-user-guide/docs/cloud/pouta/vm-flavors-and-billing.md

 -   Instances can be lost due to a single-node or disk failure.

 **io.2.\*:**
+NOTE!
+These virtual machines can not be resized.

 -   Redundant power
 -   CPU: AMD EPYC 7282 16-Core Processor
 -   Network: Redundant 25 Gb/s
--   Flavor disk: Local nVME disk, RAID-1
+-   Flavor disk: Local NVMe disk, RAID-1
 -   Instance can be lost due to a single-node or multiple simultaneous disk failures.